 Judges rule on custody issues according to the child's best interests.
 As a result, their ruling takes into account various factors when deciding.
 So talking with a custody lawyer familiar with Pennsylvania custody law is important.

 - Which party is more likely to encourage and permit frequent and continued contact between the child and another party?

 - Is there a history of child abuse?

 - Which party can better provide adequate physical safeguards and supervision of the child?

-- What parental duties are performed by each party on behalf of the child?
+- What duties do each party perform on behalf of the child?

-- Stability and continuity relating to the child's education, family life, and community life.
+- Stability and continuity related to the child's education, family, and community life.

 - The availability of extended family.

 - Does the child have a preference regarding the parent?

 - Have there been parental attempts to turn the child against the other parent?